-The bulk of rental income of persons (about 70 percent in 2012) is generated by the provision of housing services by households and NPISH; specifically, from owner-occupied housing (households) and from tenant-occupied housing (NPISH).
-The remainder (about 30 percent) is generated by the provision by other private business of tenant-occupied housing, of nonresidential properties, and of rights to intellectual property and natural resources.
+The bulk of rental income of persons (about 73 percent in 2017) is generated from the provision of housing services by households and NPISH; specifically, from owner-occupied housing (households).
+The remainder (about 27 percent) is generated from the provision by other private business of tenant-occupied housing, of nonresidential properties, and of rights to intellectual property and natural resources.